Roadside Hedge Cutting Urged To Ensure Road Safety

-Mayo County Council are calling on all landowners, farmers and householders to ensure their roadside hedges and overhanging trees are cut and maintained so that motorists, cyclists and pedestrians can travel safely on our roads.
-The hedge cutting season is open since September 1.
+A call for landowners, farmers and householders to ensure their roadside hedges and overhanging trees are cut and maintained so that motorists, cyclists and pedestrians can travel safely on our roads, has been made by Mayo County Council.

 Mayo County Council is calling on landowners / occupiers and householders in rural and urban areas, to ensure that roadside hedges are cut and maintained so that motorists, cyclists and pedestrians can travel safely on all roads and similarly over hanging vegetation in urban areas be cut back from footpaths and at junctions.
-The Council would also like to thank them for their continuous work within communities making our roads safer in Co.
-Mayo
+We would also like to thank them for their continuous work within communities making our roads safer in Co.
+Mayo.

-Head of Roads with Mayo County Council Mr Paul Dolan said “We in the roads department of Mayo County Council have had numerous representations from road users concerning the overgrown state of hedgerows and also overhanging trees along some of our rural roads and the serious road safety issues that can result.
+Tom Gilligan, director of services with Mayo County Council said “We in the roads department of Mayo County Council have had numerous representations from road users concerning the overgrown state of hedgerows and also overhanging trees along some of our rural roads and the serious road safety issues that can result."